 2. Packing the Perfect Wardrobe is Over-Rated

-We left clothes behind and wished we had left with 2 backpacks instead.
-I’m all for packing a nice little first aid kit, but I learned real quick that it didn’t matter if I wore the same outfit or if I could blow dry my hair.
+We left clothes behind and wished we had left with two backpacks instead.
+I’m all for packing a nice little first aid kit, but I learned quickly that it didn’t matter if I wore the same outfit or if I could blow dry my hair.

 Repeat those outfits- sorry fashion police, because I’m rockin the same dress in Bali, Paris, and Malaysia!
-Yes, we all want those super cute instapics, but if you are planning for long-term travel, pack light and pick up stuff along the way.
-This way you can have a little part of each place with you!
+Yes, we all want those super cute instapics, but if you are planning for long-term travel, or want to travel all around Europe, light is the way to go.

 3. New Level of Gratefulness